signalfx/maestro-ng/docs/port_mapping.rst

 the syntax supports and/or specifies otherwise, Maestro will make the following assumptions:

-* the exposed and external ports are the same (_exposed_ means the port bound to inside the container, _external_ means the port mapped by Docker on the host to the port inside the container);
+* the exposed and external ports are the same (//exposed// means the port bound to inside the container, //external// means the port mapped by Docker on the host to the port inside the container);

 * the protocol is TCP (`/tcp`);